 You will need to get your label design approved by your customer, and sometimes there can be three or four rounds of emails before a final design is agreed upon.

 Make sure you’re up to the task of extra communication before offering this service.

-Subscription boxes are having their time in the spotlight, and website platforms such as SquareSpace and Woocommerce have plug-ins available to make organization of all the necessary details pretty easy.
+Subscription boxes are having their time in the spotlight, and website platforms such as SquareSpace and Shopify have plug-ins available to make the organization of all necessary details pretty easy.

 For example, if you have 12 scents of lip balm, you could create a subscription box for: